John Martin (pioneer): Early life

 John Martin was born on December 11, 1827, in Strathaven, Lanarkshire, Scotland.
 His parents were pioneers William Martin (1799-1885) and Agnes Martin (1797-1878).
-William and Agnes Martin emigrated from Scotland with their five sons, John (1827-1893), Robert (1828-1905), William (1832-1913), James (1835-1913), Thomas (1840-1911), and a daughter Mary (1837-1916).
+William and Agnes Martin emigrated from Scotland with their five sons.
 They first came to Ontario, Canada in the 1840s.
 During the California Gold Rush, they sailed by steam boat from Canada to Panama, traveling through the Isthmus of Panama by boat up the coast.
 When they landed in Monterey by ship in 1856, they acquired a ranch at Neponset, California, an area north of Monterey, where the family became farmers.

 Professional life

 John Martin bought 216 acre from land broker Lafayette F. and Annie Loveland in 1859.
 The land was bounded by 12th and Santa Lucia avenues, which today is known as Carmel Point, Hatton Fields, and the Carmel River.
 The property became known as Mission Ranch because it was so close to the Carmel Mission.

 The Martin Ranch was a cattle ranch and dryland farming operation.
 They farmed potatoes, barley, and had a milk dairy.
 The property became one of the first California dairies that supplied the county with cheese and butter.
 The barns were used for hay and milking.

 Martin married Elizabeth Hislop Stewart (1840-1916) on February 10, 1871, in Middlesex, Ontario, Canada, while he was visiting Canada.
 She was a widow with three sons.
-Martin and Elizabeth had six children together in 12 years, raising them at the Martin ranch and dairy.
-James A. (1871-1936), William E. (1873-1959), and Royden Martin Sr. (1882-1961) of Carmel Valley, Robert Henry Martin (1875-1934) of Neponset, Carmel Martin (1879-1965) of Monterey, and Isabel Martin (1884-1961) of Carmel, were all born on the Martin Ranch.
+Martin and Elizabeth had six children together in 12 years.